IPGP/git_class/exercises.md

   Copy the name and descriptive texts of the animal into a new text file.
   Add and commit it to the repository.
 * make some changes to the texts.
-Put some errors in it, change the size of the animal, etc... .
+Put some errors in it, change the size of the animal or mix it with another one.
 Commit the changed text.

 ### commands
 ```bash